 Over the next 20 years, more than 230 million people will move into city mega-clusters and new suburbs in China.
 With about 80% of the Chinese population projected to live in cities by 2040, the need to tackle city challenges is acute.
 Cities that don’t address liveability, sustainability and productivity issues using Smart Citytech will see great strain on existing infrastructure, systems and processes, and ultimately on the wellbeing of their people.
 Moreover, Smart Citytech will affect everyone around the globe: cities contribute to 70% of global carbon dioxide emissions and when we lower this, the whole world benefits.

-Mr. Michael Kwok, the East Asia Chairman of Arup, the leading built-environment specialist behind iconic structures such as the Sydney Opera house and the Bird’s Nest in Beijing, said: “Constructing net zero Smart Buildings from the ground up is one piece of the puzzle.
+Mr Michael Kwok, the East Asia Chairman of Arup, the leading built-environment specialist behind iconic structures such as the Sydney Opera house and the Bird’s Nest in Beijing, said: “Constructing net zero Smart Buildings from the ground up is one piece of the puzzle.
 But it is also important to deal with the existing building stock contributing to carbon emissions.
 We can’t solve these problems if we cannot measure what needs to be fixed.
-This is where Deep Tech solutions are necessary to collect and analyze data, and get insights to create solutions.”
+This is where Deep Tech solutions are necessary to collect and analyse data, and get insights to create solutions.”

-Mr. John Peng, Executive Vice President and Head of Business Strategy and Innovation Institute at iSoftStone, a leading Chinese Digital Transformation services company, agreed: “With Deep Tech such as Digital Twins, we can put nerves and brains into old, beautiful buildings.
+Mr John Peng, Executive Vice President and Head of Business Strategy and Innovation Institute at iSoftStone, a leading Chinese Digital Transformation services company, agreed: “With Deep Tech such as Digital Twins, we can put nerves and brains into old, beautiful buildings.
 And it is absolutely possible to re-engineer ‘old cities’ to become Smart Cities.

 “For Smart Citytech to work, we must look at it holistically, as a system.
-Using real-time integrated digital control rooms for monitoring, predicting, analyzing and detecting both opportunities and issues is one way.
+Using real-time integrated digital control rooms for monitoring, predicting, analysing and detecting both opportunities and issues is one way.
 For example, with natural disasters happening more often, you need systems like these to carry out ongoing preventive work and respond quickly to save lives.”

-Finally, Mr. Savio Kwan also sees Smart Citytech as a chance to create a better world and says: “People can do anything if you allow them the right kind of environment — future Smart Cities is that environment.
+Finally, Mr Savio Kwan also sees Smart Citytech as a chance to create a better world and says: “People can do anything if you allow them the right kind of environment — future Smart Cities is that environment.
 In order to build Smart Cities you have to change your mind.
 The old mindset of how things should be done needs to give way to a new way of thinking.”

 An Opportunity Not to be Missed